1.1 Who should read this practice note?

 - The third party/outsource provider - have you carried out due diligence on the potential supplier?
 Are there any marketing or branding issues, e.g. is the third party/outsource provider using the name of your firm on their own website?
 Will your arrangement affect your ability to comply the separate business outcomes in the SRA Code?

-The SRA's quick guide, ‘Outcomes-focused regulation at a glance' provides a diagram to help you identify all the possible risks.
+The SRA handbook Q&A on outsourcing provides a diagram to help you identify all the possible risks.

 Having identified the specific risks that outsourcing presents, you may find it helpful to consider the following questions:

 - What activities, either legal activities or operational functions, do you want to outsource and why?